elgatosf/streamdeck-kit-ipad/Documentation/Layout/README.md

 The `StreamDeckLayout` view is a fundamental component for building layouts for Stream Deck devices using SwiftUI.
 It provides a way to define the key area view with its keys and window view with its dials for a Stream Deck layout.
 This layout can be used to draw a customized layout onto a Stream Deck device and to recognize Stream Deck interactions in the SwiftUI way.

-A `StreamDeckLayout` combined with the `@StreamDeckView` Macro does the heavy lifting for you by automatically recognizing view updates, and triggering an update of the rendered image on your Stream Deck device.
+A `StreamDeckLayout` does the heavy lifting for you by automatically recognizing view updates, and triggering an update of the rendered image on your Stream Deck device.

 The general structure of `StreamDeckLayout` is as follows: